nwoltman/string-natural-compare/README.md

 ### Fast and Robust

 This module uses a performant and robust algorithm to compare alphanumeric strings.
-It does not convert numeric substrings into JavaScript numbers, so it can compare strings containing very large numeric substrings (i.e. exceeding what can be contained in a 64-bit integer).
+It does not convert numeric substrings into JavaScript numbers, so it can compare strings containing very large numeric substrings (i.e. exceeding JavaScript's [`MAX_SAFE_INTEGER`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER)).
 The algorithm has been optimized to be very fast, even when a [custom alphabet](#custom-alphabet) has been configured.

 + [jsPerf - natsort()](http://jsperf.com/natsort/2)
 + [jsPerf - natsort() with custom alphabet](http://jsperf.com/natsort-custom-alphabet)